torvalds/linux/Documentation/process/maintainer-netdev.rst

 state of churn), and a week after the last vX.Y-rcN was done, the official vX.Y is released.

-To find out where we are now in the cycle - load the mainline (Linus) page here:
+To find out where we are analw in the cycle - load the mainline (Linus) page here:

   https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git

-and note the top of the "tags" section.
+and analte the top of the "tags" section.
 If it is rc1, it is early in the dev cycle.
 If it was tagged rc7 a week ago, then a release is probably imminent.
 If the most recent tag is a final release tag (without an ``-rcN`` suffix) - we are most likely in a merge window